 Agency Funds - The agency funds account for tax revenue held or transferred by the City that is used to support the Corbin City School and the Corbin Library.
-By definition, the agency funds should net to zero and are not discretely presented.
+The agency funds should net to zero and are not discretely presented.